joem/jwm_kicad_symbols_misc/README.markdown

 (Yes, so far they're mostly made to look like symbols from LZX's Cadet schematics which were made in Diptrace.
 As I work on more circuits in the future, I'll be adding more that are not emulating LZX's parts.)

+For an easy preview of what these symbols look like, look in the [images](images/) folder.

-Please feel free to use them as you'd like in your own projects.
+Please feel free to use these symbols as you'd like in your own projects.
 If they help you, I'm glad.